rishaband/rishaband/README.md

-I'm interested in machine learning, quant finance, and software development!
+I'm interested in software development and quant finance!

 ## About Me
-- joining ford motor company this winter as a swe intern on their ml team
 - Working as a Quant developer @watstreet
 - studying computer engineering at the university of waterloo
-- previously @day5 as a Data Engineering Intern, @prgxglobal as a Data Science Intern, @walkerindustries as a Software Engineer Intern and @TTEC as a TPM intern
+- previously @ford, @johnson&johnson, @day5, @ardian, @stealth

 ## Get In Touch